2itcn/smartos-docker/README.md

     - `[--quota <quota>]` Sets a quota on the zone filesystem for the docker container. the unit is `GB`
         - zone's quota
     - `[--network <network_name>]` Sets network for the docker container. default value is `default`
-        - network name must config in in `smartos-docker.conf`
+        - network name must be configed in `smartos-docker.conf`
     - `[--ip <ip>]` Sets ip address for the docker container. default value is `dhcp`
         - format as:
             - `xxx.xxx.xxx.xxx/xx`
             - `xxx.xxx.xxx.xxx` the netmask read from the selected network configuration, if not configed, return `24`.
-            - `dhcp` from dhcp server, and then the ip will be set as static ip.
+            - `dhcp` from dhcp server, and then the ip will be set as static ip in new payload file after docker container created.
     - `[--nic_tag <nic_tag>]` Sets the nic_tag for docker container, default read from the selected network configuration, if not configed, return `admin`.
     - `[--gateway <gateway>]` Sets the gateway for docker container, default read from the selected network configuration, if not configed, will be ignored.
         - format as `xxx.xxx.xxx.xxx`